WHO plans to rename monkeypox over stigma concerns - ExBulletin

 Following a meeting of scientists this week, the WHO issued a statement “concerning the nomenclature of diseases intended to avoid offending cultural, social, national, regional, professional or ethnic groups”.
 The decision was made in line with current best practice,” he said. “

-Many other diseases, such as Japanese encephalitis, Marburg virus, Spanish flu, and Middle East respiratory syndrome, are named after the region where they first originated or were discovered.
+Many other diseases, such as Japanese encephalitis, Marburg virus, and Middle East respiratory syndrome, are named after the region where they first occurred or were identified.
 WHO has not publicly proposed these name changes.

 Monkeypox was first named in 1958 when monkeys studied in Denmark were observed to have a “pox-like” disease, although monkeypox is not thought to have an animal host.
 Is not …

-The WHO also said it was open for the public to propose new names for monkeypox, but did not specify when the new names would be announced.

-To date, there have been more than 31,000 confirmed monkeypox cases worldwide since May, most of them outside of Africa.
+Since May, more than 31,000 monkeypox cases have been confirmed worldwide, mostly outside of Africa.
 Monkeypox has been endemic in parts of Central and West Africa for decades, and it wasn’t known until May that it would cause major outbreaks across the continent.

-The WHO declared the global monkeypox epidemic an international emergency in July, and the United States declared its own epidemic a national emergency earlier this month.
+WHO declares global monkeypox epidemic international emergency In July, the United States announced that its own epidemic national emergency this month.

-Outside of Africa, 98% of cases are men who have sex with men.in limited global supply only vaccinationAuthorities are racing to stop monkeypox before it takes hold as a new disease.
+Outside of Africa, 98% of cases are men having sex with men.
+With a limited global supply of the vaccine, authorities are racing to stop monkeypox before it takes hold as a new disease.

 Sources